-Effective October 2, 2018, the Company entered into a securities purchase agreement with GS Capital, pursuant to which GS Capital purchased two 8% unsecured convertible redeemable notes (the "October 2018 GS Notes") from the Company in the aggregate principal amount of \$212,000, such principal and the interest thereon convertible into shares of the Company's common stock.
+Effective October 2, 2018, the Company entered into a securities purchase agreement with GS Capital, pursuant to which GS Capital purchased two 8% unsecured convertible redeemable notes (the "October 2, 2018 GS Notes") from the Company in the aggregate principal amount of \$212,000, such principal and the interest thereon convertible into shares of the Company's common stock.
 The purchase price of \$106,000 of the first note (the "October 2018 GS Note") was paid in cash by GS Capital on October 3, 2018.
 After payment of certain legal fees and expenses, net proceeds to the Company from the October 2018 GS Note totaled \$100,700.
-The purchase price of \$106,000 of the second note (the "October 2018 GS Back End Note") was initially paid for by GS Capital issuing to the Company an offsetting \$106,000 collateralized secured note (the "October 2018 GS Secured Note").
+The purchase price of \$106,000 of the second note (the "October 2, 2018 GS Back End Note") was initially paid for by GS Capital issuing to the Company an offsetting \$106,000 collateralized secured note (the "October 2, 2018 GS Secured Note").
 The terms of the October 2018 GS Back End Note require cash funding prior to any conversion thereunder, and such cash funding shall occur on or before June 2, 2019.

-Both the October 2018 GS Note and the October 2018 GS Back End Note, which was funded on February 27, 2019, mature on October 2, 2019, upon which any outstanding principal and interest thereon is due and payable.
+Both the October 2, 2018 GS Note and the October 2, 2018 GS Back End Note, which was funded on February 27, 2019, matured on October 2, 2019, upon which any outstanding principal and interest thereon is due and payable.
 The amounts cash funded plus accrued interest under both the October 2018 GS Note and the October 2018 GS Back End Note are convertibles into shares of the Company's common stock, at any time after April 2, 2019, at a conversion price for each share of common stock equal to 61% of the lowest closing bid price of the Company's common stock for the ten prior trading days including the day upon which a notice of conversion is received by the Company from GS Capital, subject to adjustment in certain events.
-GS Capital shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock settled debt under ASC 480 and accordingly, the Company recorded a total \$67,771 put premium for each note of which \$44,690 was released in respect of the October 2018 GS Note in the fiscal year ended June 30, 2019, and a further \$22,901 was released in the three months following full conversion of the October 2018 GS Note resulting from conversion of the remaining principal balance of \$35,820 and \$2,434 in accrued interest.
+GS Capital shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by GS Capital and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+The October 2018 GS Note and the October 2018 GS Back End Note are treated as stock settled debt under ASC 480 and accordingly, the Company recorded a total \$67,771 put premium for each note of which \$44,690 was released in respect of the October 2018 GS Note in the fiscal year ended June 30, 2019, and a further \$22,901 was released in the nine months ended March 31, 2020 following full conversion of the October 2018 GS Note resulting from conversion of the remaining principal balance of \$35,820 and \$2,434 in accrued interest. \$67,770 of the put premium was released in respect of the October 2018 GS Back-End Note during the nine months ended March 31, 2020 following conversion \$106,000 of the principal balance.